 Nestled at the foot of the San Gabriel Mountains, Shoshonean Indians, known locally as the Gabrielino, were roaming the area when homesteaders began to settle the land.
-Known to the Indians as Asuksagna, meaning either “a place of water” or “skunk” depending upon who you talk to, it was from this Indian word that the city would take its name.
+Known to the Indians as Asuksagna, meaning either “a place of water” or “skunk,” depending upon who you talk to, it was from this Indian word that the city would take its name.

 In 1881, Dalton lost the title to all but 55 acres of the land to a Los Angeles banker named Jonathan Slauson.
-Over the next several years, the rancho was divided providing more land for newcomers and in 1868, the first school was built.
+Over the next several years, the rancho was divided, providing more land for newcomers, and in 1868, the first school was built.
 In 1887, when the railroad barreled through, Slauson formed the official townsite of Azusa.

 Azusa’s most famous icon is its classic red neon sign featuring the Foothill Drive-In.
-In operation not so long ago, the single screen drive-in closed in 2001 after being purchased by the neighboring Azusa Pacific University.
+In operation not so long ago, the single-screen drive-in closed in 2001 after being purchased by the neighboring Azusa Pacific University.
 Stalling plans for classrooms and dorms on the site, the California Route 66 Preservation Foundation secured the drive-in as a California State Historic landmark.
 However, in October 2005, the theater’s screen came tumbling down to make way for a college parking lot.
-However, the historic sign has been preserved for future generations of Route 66’ers.
+However, the historic sign has been preserved for future Route 66’ers.